-225. That Monsees would publicly make this mistake is not a surprise.
-Despite clear awareness of FDA regulations, JUUL has repeatedly and falsely represented itself as a smoking cessation product and a modified risk tobacco product without FDA approval or scientific substantiation.
+229. That Defendant Monsees would publicly make this mistake is not a surprise.
+Despite clear awareness of FDA regulations, JUUL and the Management Defendants have repeatedly and falsely represented JUUL as a smoking cessation product and a modified risk tobacco product without FDA approval or scientific substantiation.